Updated: Dec 26, 2022

 Unauthorized use "in a way contrary to honest commercial practices" of "undisclosed information" is protected as long as the information is:

-It is a secret in the sense that it is not widely recognized or readily available to people who deal with similar information.
+It is a secret because it is not widely recognized or readily available to people dealing with similar information.

 It has commercial worth.